How to Use Crelata Dance Lessons for Students

 Homeschool may consist of a small pod of learners from the same community or siblings of different ages.
 Online dance lessons provide valuable cultural education by introducing new dance styles taught by experts.
 Crelata dance lessons use the best teaching methodologies, making the lessons accessible to students of any age.

 If your homeschooler is an individual learner, Crelata online dance lessons are a great way for them to have a fun and interactive learning experience.
-Each lesson contains a taking turns and giving feedback section.
+Each lesson contains a taking turns dancing and giving feedback section.
 We recommend that the educator participates in this section!
 You’ll get to see everything your child has learned in the lesson and celebrate their successes.

-Sometimes homeschooled students are not interested in learning the styles of dance taught at their local studio like Ballet, Tap, and Jazz.
+Sometimes homeschool students are not interested in learning the styles of dance taught at their local studio like Ballet, Tap, and Jazz.
 Or you simply may not want to leave the house after a long day.
 Crelata helps students learn dance styles from all over the world from the comfort of their home.

 Give Crelata Online Dance Lessons a Try Where You Teach!

-No matter what type of educator you are or what environment your students learn in, incorporating online dance lessons is easy and beneficial!
+No matter what type of educator you are or what environment your students learn in, incorporating online dance lessons is easy and beneficial wtih Crelata!

 Take the Crelata challenge: Sign up for the Crelata freebie bundle and try the first lesson with your students.
-We just know they will love it!
+We promise they will love it and so will you!